fmnas/fmnas-site/gcp/resize-image/README.md

 This can be memory-intensive with large images, so keep the concurrency low.

-To optimize billing for Google Cloud Run free tier, RAM should be 2 \* vCPU.

 I suggest running this with 2 vCPU / 4 GiB / 4 concurrency to reduce OOM and optimize costs.

 ## Manual deployment